muhammedanshif/scholarship-portal/README.md

 <!--h2>&#127919; About</h2-->
 <h2>&#128204 About</h2>
 <ol>
-  <li> This project is made using HTML5, CSS3 and JavaScript. </li>
+  <li> This project is made using HTML5, CSS3, JavaScript, PHP,MYSQL </li>
-  <li> The most fundamental concept Frames in HTML5 is used in this project. </li>
   <li> This application is compatible with Internet Explorer, Firefox and Chrome. </li>
   <li> Run index1.html for main page.connect it to the mysql database </li>
 </ol>